 The local name of Casa Batlló is Casa dels ossos (House of Bones), aptly named because the front of the building is a strange facade, with protruding balconies in the shape of skulls.
 A mosaic of colored glass fragments and ceramic discs are plastered on the wall.
 Colors used on this facade were inspired by colors found in coral.

 Stepping inside Casa Batllo is like discovering the magic of the sea.

 The Noble Floor – designed to see and be seen

 Ergonomics was embraced by Gaudi, as seen from these window and door handles.

 The tiles have been arranged in a gradual blue from the lightest at the bottom to the darkest at the top, so that the tone will be evened out when natural light shines in from the top.
+Also, the windows become smaller in sizes to add on to the optical illusion.
 This attention to detail represents Gaudi’s dedication to his art.